 The Get Lit Music Showcase, which kicked off on Thursday 26th October, gave a number of established musicians, DJs, rapper, and TV and radio presenters and producers a platform to offer industry advice and share knowledge to GSM London students that are starting out.
 Industry names include Rashid Kasirye, founder and of the UK’s largest urban music platform – Link Up TV, Birmingham radio presenter Melzyj (Melissa Jackson), DJs Ale Bassline Beanie and Demented Frequency.

-The event is also a chance for some of GSM London’s home-grown talent, such as musician Ashton Jordan and DJ Tapiwa to showcase their skills.
+The event was also a chance for some of GSM London’s home-grown talent, such as musician Ashton Jordan and DJ Tapiwa to showcase their skills.

 The showcase will feature interviews, live performances, and Q&A panels, and aims to highlight the value of networking in building the foundations for future employment.